kamyashethia/SQLForThePotterhead/Joins.md

 The query returned every student in the table except Malfoy, who is in Slytherin.

-2. I want to write a join that combines this data with the pets table.
+2. Now, let's write a JOIN to combine this data with that of the `pet` table:

 ```sh